Padanaram, Massachusetts: History

-The name “Padanaram” came from a prominent early resident named Laban Thatcher, who identified with the Biblical figure Laban, who resided in Paddan Aram in Mesopotamia.
-The village eventually adopted this new name, and dropped its earlier Wampanoag name, “Ponagansett.”

 New Bedford Yacht Club

 The New Bedford Yacht Club, while founded in New Bedford, is now located in Padanaram.
 The club originally founded their headquarters on nearby Fish Island in 1877.
 Two years later, in 1879 in order to accommodate its growing membership, the club headquarters were moved to the larger neighboring Pope Island.
 In 1901, the club built the station in Padanaram.
 It replaced the Pope Island station as the main station of the club following the 1941 sale of the island.
 The New Bedford Yacht Club bi-annually hosts the Buzzards Bay Regatta.